SovereignCloudStack/k8s-observability/README.md

 infrastructure could also be processed here.

-_This repository builds a base for an Observer monitoring solution intended to become an **SCS product** in the future versions, once it attains sufficient stability._
+_This repository builds a base for an Observer monitoring solution intended to become an **SCS product** in the future versions, once it attains sufficient stability.
+Currently, it is not intended for deployment in production environments._

 The current state implements the initial iteration of the Observer monitoring solution, deployed in the Kubernetes cluster, subsequently referred to as the Observer cluster.